 6. Fake domain to prove that GuardDuty is working

-After running this script a couple of times, we got these results in the GuardDuty Findings:
+After running this script a couple of times, you will see findings appear in the GuardDuty Findings console:

 You can find the sample findings function in the GuardDuty console to help visualize the different Findings types that GuardDuty generates.